 Disclosure: This post contains affiliate links, which means we receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.

 After you’ve lived in your home for some time, you may realize it doesn’t have everything you need or want.
 Maybe it’s missing a playroom or first-floor laundry.
 Or perhaps it’s too small for your growing family.

 If you’re unsatisfied with your current home, you have two options: you can renovate it to meet your preferences or buy a new home that checks off all your boxes.
 The decision has two components: financial and emotional.
 We’ll take you through the factors to consider when it comes to finances first, then help you unpack the emotional aspect of the decision.

 First, let’s take a look at the costs associated with moving to a new home that suits your wants and needs.
 This option comes with several costs beyond the price of a higher mortgage.

 In order to buy a new home, you’ll want to sell yours.
 Unfortunately, it generally costs around 15% of a home’s sale price to sell it.
 There are a number of potential costs involved in selling your home, including:

-- Agent commissions: approximately 5% of the sale price
+- Real estate agent commissions: Approximately 5% – 6% of the sale price.

 What About The Capital Gains Tax?